-The Game Innovation Lab brings together faculty and students from NYU-Poly and the greater NYU community doing research focused on games as an innovation challenge.
+The Game Innovation Lab brings together faculty and students from NYU Polytechnic School of Engineering doing research focused on games as an innovation challenge.
 The Lab's emphasis is on the technical/engineering/science side of games and simulations.
 Sample projects include user interface innovation (sensor-based tracking, multi-touch), network and video quality research, and research on games for learning.

 Since our ribbon cutting in March 2011, our faculty and students have been busy doing top caliber research which has resulted in:

 Funding from Yahoo Research, Microsoft Research, Bell Labs, and the National Science Foundation.